azizulhasan/elementor-image-hover-effect/README.md

-# Elementor Hello World Sample Plugin
+# Elementor Image Hover Effect Sample Plugin

 This is a sample plugin to demonstrate how you can write extentions (plugins) to add custom functionality to [Elementor](https://github.com/pojome/elementor/)